ibm-messaging/mqlight-ui-workout/README.md

 npm app.js
 ```

+To run the app.

-Navigate to the MQ Light web UI to test that
+Navigate to the MQ Light web UI (Default: [http://localhost:9180/#page=home](http://localhost:9180/#page=home)) to see clients connects and messages being sent.
+For an explanation of the web UI, check out [this article](https://developer.ibm.com/messaging/mq-light/ui-tooling-design/).